codyilardo/codyilardo.github.io/index.md

 I work in software development, primarily writing software in Typescript, C#, and SQL.
 Contact me if you are interested in working on a project or seeing my resume.

-## Wedding Calligraphy

-I write the names of your wedding guests in calligraphy, providing your friends and family with entertainment during dinner/cocktail hour, and a unique and memorable wedding favor to take home.
-Contact me to see availability and pricing!

 ## Calligraphy Art & Design